yapshinn/moe-kuochuansec/_our-people/Our Partners/Alumni.md

 description: ""
 third_nav_title: Our Partners
 ---
 ## ALUMNI

 ### President's Message

-Kuo Chuan Presbyterian Schools Alumni founded in 1992, after the Kuo Chuan Presbyterian Primary School and Kuo Chuan Presbyterian Secondary School were formed with a **Mission** to provide former students with opportunities to interact and network, and the schools with support to be **_aflame for truth_** in the education of their students.
+Kuo Chuan Presbyterian Schools Alumni founded in 1992, after the Kuo Chuan Presbyterian Primary School and Kuo Chuan Presbyterian Secondary School were formed with a&nbsp;**Mission**&nbsp;to provide former students with opportunities to interact and network, and the schools with support to be&nbsp;**_aflame for truth_**&nbsp;in the education of their students.

 Although newly organised as a primary and a secondary school, they were the successors to two much older schools - the Presbyterian Boys' School and the Kuo Chuan Girls's School.
 The Presbyterian Boys's School was in turn the successor to Dryburgh English School and Choon Guan English School.